Quantum walk-based protocol for secure communication between any two directly connected nodes on a network

-where $V$ is the set of nodes of the graph and $\tilde {\rho}^{ij}_c(N)$ is a reduced density matrix of a 2-qubit system.
-This enables one to evaluate measures of entanglement on this system, which is an indication of the existence of a local quantum channel between these qubits.
-We show the variation of the entanglement entropy between the source and target nodes, as well as the target and a node randomly selected from the rest of the network in Fig.~\ref{fig:EEvariation}.
+We show the variation of the von Neumann entropy between the source and target nodes, as well as the target and a node randomly selected from the rest of the network in Fig.~\ref{fig:EEvariation}.

-Thus this algorithm is able to selectively create an entangled state between the local qubits of two selected (source and target) {position basis vectors}.
+Thus this protocol is able to selectively create an entangled state between the local qubits of two selected (source and target) position basis vectors.
 In case the coin Hilbert space is traced out and only the probability of the particle to exist at a certain position is measured, then that curve (see Figs.~\ref{fig:gnpres},\ref{fig:nwsgraph}, and \ref{fig:bapagraph}) shows oscillations between the source and target nodes.